Skip to content

 Long Multiplication Method

-Long multiplication or formal multiplication is a helpful way to solve multiplication problems when both numbers are larger than 1-digit numbers.
-Long multiplication is very similar to short multiplication except that you have to complete more than one set of multiplications.
-Just as before, we start with the ones, then the tens, and so on, and we carry the numbers if the product is more than 9.
+Long multiplication, or formal multiplication, is a helpful way to solve multiplication problems when both numbers are larger than 1-digit numbers.
+Long multiplication is similar to short multiplication except that more than one set of multiplications need to be completed.
+Just as before, you start with the ones, then the tens, and so on, and you carry the numbers if the product is more than 9.

-Can you solve 395 x 5 using long multiplication?
+Can you solve 395 x 52 using the expanded method?
 Use the example below to help you.

 Using long multiplication to solve problems